SuDa2103/Journal/_posts/2022-01-11-how-i-built-my-mvp.md

 #### Build a Reddit Clone Tutorial
 At its core, the product I wanted to build was a forum.
-So I found a reddit clone tutorial on YouTube, and followed it step by step.
-This turned out to be very useful, because the tutorial included bits of code that I would have never been able to add myself.
+So I found a reddit clone tutorial on YouTube and followed it step by step.
+This turned out to be very useful because the tutorial included bits of code that I would have never been able to add myself.
 For example, this snippet of code deals with ranking posts on the homepage.
 While I’m sure I would’ve got around to this, I’m not sure I would have had this kind of system ready for the MVP, had I not come across this great tutorial.

 ![]({{ site.baseurl }}/images/demo/hot-score.jpg)